kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 How should you interpret these results?
 Please read [this paper](https://tc.copernicus.org/articles/14/1985/2020/tc-14-1985-2020.pdf). smm3 was one of the sites highlighted in this paper.

-If you decided to update/analyze the series, and use our code, please cite the DOI given at the top of the [README](https://github.com/kristinemlarson/gnssrefl) and the NASA grant that was used to support it.
+If you decided to update/analyze this dataset and use our code, please cite the DOI given at the top of the [README](https://github.com/kristinemlarson/gnssrefl) and the NASA grant (80NSSC20K1731) that was used to support it.
+Thanks!